FinnyMarigold58/Huntress-CTF-2025/challenges/web/Emotional/writeup.md

 ## Require issue

-Knowing this, I experiemented with requireing fs so that I could simply read out the file.
+Knowing this, I experimented with requiring fs so that I could simply read out the file.
 I would keep getting a require is undefined error.

 ![Require Error](images/reqError.png)